Michaël Blanc

-Michaël Loïc Blanc (born 1974) is a French national who was convicted of drug trafficking in Indonesia after 3.8 kilograms of hashish was found in his diving gear when he attempted to re-enter Bali, Indonesia, in December 1999.
+Michaël Loïc Blanc (born 1974) is a French chef who was convicted of drug trafficking in Indonesia after 3.8 kilograms of hashish was found in his diving gear when he attempted to re-enter Bali, Indonesia, in December 1999.

 Sentenced to life imprisonment, he served 14 years in Cipinang prison, Jakarta.
 His case, which has been compared to imprisoned Australian tourist Schapelle Corby, received media coverage by both the French and Indonesian press, and was featured on prime time news shows Sept à huit and Tout le monde en parle in France.

 Early life and arrest

 The youngest of three children, Michael Blanc was born in 1974 to Jean-Claude Blanc and Hélène Le Touzey in Bonneville in the department of Haute-Savoie in southeastern France.
-Leaving France in 1993, Blanc travelled to Senegal and later spent time in the Caribbean, Greece, India, Malaysia and Thailand working at various times as a chef and interior decorator during the 1990s.
+Leaving France in 1993, Blanc travelled to Senegal in West Africa and later spent time in the Caribbean, Greece, India, Malaysia and Thailand working at various times as a chef and interior decorator during the 1990s.

-Blanc had been living in Bali for a year when, after returning from a trip to India, he was detained by immigration officials at Ngurah Rai Airport on 26 December 1999.
+Blanc had been living in Bali, Indonesia for a year when, after returning from a trip to India, he was detained by immigration officials at Ngurah Rai Airport on 26 December 1999.
 A bag in his possession containing two diving tanks was inspected after having gone through an X-ray machine.
 Blanc gave his consent to have his luggage checked by police dogs.
 Drilling open the tanks, officials found a total of 189 rolls and 178 tablets of hashish, weighing 3.8 kilograms, in the diving tanks.

 Interviewed by investigators of the Directorate General of Customs, Blanc denied any knowledge of the drugs claiming the diving tanks belonged to an acquaintance named Philip, a Frenchman of Israeli descent who lived in Paris.
 Having met at a café in Seminyak, Bali, the two travelled to India and, on their return to Bali, Philip had disappeared after they had arrived at the airport.
 However, during the interview, Blanc was unable to provide sufficient evidence to satisfactorily identify Philip.